 The Company's financial assets and liabilities are carried at fair value or at amounts that, because of their short-term nature, approximate current fair value, with the exception of its \$105.1 million in Convertible Notes (as defined below) (see Note 5, Debt).
 The Company carries its Convertible Notes at amortized cost.
 The debt and equity components of the Convertible Notes were measured using Level 3 inputs and are not measured on a recurring basis.
-The fair value of the liability component of the Convertible Notes, which approximates the carrying value of such notes, was \$86.8 million and \$84.8 million as of March 31, 2018 and December 31, 2017, respectively.
+It is not practicable to determine the fair value of the Convertible Notes due to the lack of information available to calculate the fair value of such notes.
+The carrying value of the liability component of the Convertible Notes was \$95.1 million and \$93.1 million as of March 31, 2019 and December 31, 2018, respectively.